Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Early October is an excellent time to plant lawns.
 Lawns may be planted in late October if the weather stays warm.
 Sod can be laid all winter if the soil is workable.

-Set mowing height to 1.5 inches.
+Set mowing height a half inch shorter each time you mow until it is set to 1.5-2 inches.
 This shorter mowing height will reduce diseases during rainy weather.

 Aerating the lawn will help the grass tolerate soggy soil from winter rain.
 Then mow the lawn to break up the plugs.
-Finally, spread Profile Soil Conditioner and rake it into the holes to keep them open.
+Finally, spread sand or Profile Soil Conditioner and rake it into the holes with a leaf rake to keep them open.

 Apply moss control in shady areas before the moss crowds out the grass.